 I started as a History/Sociology Double Major.
-After my first year I dropped my double major and majored in Sociology with a minor in Writing.
+After my first year, I dropped my double major and majored in Sociology with a minor in Writing.
 After about another year I changed my minor from Writing to Public Relations.
-Finally right before my senior year I changed my minor for the last time to Anthropology because I could use some of the excess courses I had acquired in Sociology for an Anthropology minor.
-Last, but not least I did end up adding a Criminology concentration to my Sociology major literally right before I turned in my graduation paper work.
-I already had the hours from taking the Criminology concentration course work, so the people I was working with in the Sociology office convinced me to add the concentration right before I graduated.
+Finally, right before my senior year, I changed my minor for the last time to Anthropology because I could use some of the excess courses I had acquired in Sociology for an Anthropology minor.
+Last, but not least I did end up adding a Criminology concentration to my Sociology major literally right before I turned in my graduation paperwork.
+I already had the hours from taking the Criminology concentration coursework, so the people I worked with in the Sociology office convinced me to add the concentration right before I graduated.

 In case all that was confusing, I ended up getting my Bachelor’s in Sociology with a concentration in Criminology and a minor in Anthropology.
 Yeah, that’s a handful.

-While I changed my minor a lot, I knew when I needed to settle down and how to pick the best minor for the courses I had already taken.
-I never changed mymajor after my freshman year though.
+While I changed my minor a lot, I knew when I needed to settle down and pick the best minor for the courses I had already taken.
+I never changed my major after my freshman year though.

 If you can, stick with the major you love.
 College is tough, and you will need a lot more from a major than the fact that it will make a ton of money in the future.
 I am not saying that no one has genuine love for tough majors like those in the STEM field.
 You can totally adore all things STEM!
 But you also have to understand why you love STEM.
 Is it because that field has so many well-paying jobs or because that field really excites you?
 Most people I knew who went into STEM because of the money didn’t make it, they only made it if they had a genuine love of STEM past their desire for a healthy paycheck later in life.